Calqulate.NET

 Blood Pressure Calculator

-The pressure in your arteries when your heart rests between beats.
+This represents the lowest pressure in your arteries when your heart muscle rests between beats to refill with blood.

 BP LevelSystolic (mmHg)Diastolic (mmHg)